volkmannp/ntbgraphics/README.md

 All functions externally work on their own, which means that they may rely internally on one of the other functions of the package without the user needing to run them in advance.

+For heatmapping and especially for PCA and tSNE, it is important to have a sufficient number of animals for each group that ran through all of the tests that have been performed in that cohort or that will be analyzed.
+While ‘heatmapexp’ will display NAs (missing values) as 0 from the z-scored matrix and therefor simply in a neutral color - which will still lead to an interpretable result -, PCA and tSNE will exclude all animals with missing values completely, and thus might look quite poor with low animal numbers\!

 ## Examples